Intensive English Language Program (IELP)

 IELP Program Overview

-These course are non-credit bearing courses and do not count towards a degree or certificate
+* These are non-credit courses and do not count towards a degree or certification.

 IEP 001.
 Beginner Level Intensive English Program.
 0 Credits.

 This level develops academic skills necessary for speaking, listening, and reading for beginner level students interested in formal study at Manhattan College.
 The objectives of the course of study include academic vocabulary development, improvement of listening skills in academic settings, note-taking skills, grammar, and reading comprehension.
 The skills of listening, writing, speaking, and reading are monitored by specific learning outcomes consistent with beginner student needs.
 For communication fluency, students will be exposed to accent reduction exercises.
 Successful completion of this one semester course satisfies requirements for entry to IEP 2, Upper Beginner Level.

 IEP 002.
 Upper Beginner Level Intensive English Program.
 0 Credits.

 This level further develops basic paragraph structure such as topic sentences and writing supporting information and conclusions.
 Basic verb tenses such as present, past and future are further investigated.
 Students also learn the fundamentals of the writing process, reading skills and vocabulary development, as well as discussing brief texts.
 Speaking and Listening skills such as oral communication and effective listening are emphasized.
 Students learn how to comprehend and interact in basic spoken settings while responding accurately.
 Speaking activities are designed for common social setting, and well as for effective pronunciation and fluency.

 IEP 003.
 Intermediate Level Intensive English Program.
 0 Credits.